#

 Phishing remains a top attack vector because it exploits fundamental human trust and cognitive biases.
 Attackers use urgency, authority, and curiosity to trick employees into clicking malicious links or revealing credentials.
 These are not just random mistakes; they are predictable outcomes of sophisticated psychological manipulation.
 A generic annual training session is not enough to defend against these targeted attacks.
 To truly reduce this risk, you need to understand who is most susceptible and why.
 Running targeted phishing simulations provides the data needed to deliver personalized interventions that actually change behavior and build resilience.

-Insider Threats and Privilege Misuse
+The Risk of Insider Threats and Privilege Misuse

 Insider threats are not always malicious.
 While some incidents involve a disgruntled employee intentionally stealing data, many are accidental, caused by negligence or a simple mistake.
 An employee might unintentionally email sensitive data to the wrong recipient or use an unsanctioned application that exposes the network.
 The risk is amplified by privilege misuse, where individuals have access to more data and systems than their role requires.
 This creates a larger blast radius if their account is compromised or they make an error.
 A modern Human Risk Management (HRM) program helps identify these risks by correlating behavioral data with identity and access information to flag anomalies before they become incidents.